 What would have to happen for Trump to Get Rid of PSLF?

-Even if a new law was created that capped or eliminated PSLF, most experts say that current borrowers working towards forgiveness would likely be grandfathered in under the current rules.
+Even if a new law were created that capped or eliminated PSLF, current borrowers working towards forgiveness would likely be grandfathered in under the current rules.

 The Political Process